danieljharvey/website-face/posts/2020-02-23-contract-testing.markdown

 Our frontend tests can now read these and make sure that they understand them.
 But how do we make sure our backend understands the front end requests?

+![I am feeling bad about how many words there are.](/images/contract-business-man.png "I am feeling bad about how many words there are.")

 ### Reading the sample requests